This article discusses solutions for when your child's iOS device is not being recognized when plugged into the computer.

 Unplug your child's device, and tap on the Settings app on your child's Apple device.
-Then, navigate to Face ID and Passcode > Allow Access When Locked > toggle on USB Accessories (it will turn green when enabled), as seen in the image below.
+Then, navigate to Face ID and Passcode or simply Passcode > Allow Access When Locked > toggle on USB Accessories (it will turn green when enabled), as seen in the image below.

 Then, plug in their device into the computer again, click Check for Devices on the Bark Desktop App, and after it's done scanning for devices, it should show your child's iOS device.

 - If still no luck, we'll reset the device's "trust" of the computer by doing this:

 Unplug your child's iOS device.
 Tap on Settings on your child's iOS device, tap on General, tap on Reset, and select Reset Location & Privacy.

 NOTE: This will NOT delete any messages, pictures, or data -- just reset the phone remembering the computer when plugged in as well as location services settings.

 Then, plug in your child's device into the computer, click Check for Devices, (make sure to tap "Trust computer" on your child's iOS device, if applicable), and after it's done scanning for devices, it should show your child's iOS device, as seen below:

 Lastly, you can choose your child's name from the drop-down menu to begin the first-time backup.